dendronhq/dendron/README.md

 To stay up to date on Dendron developments and all things knowledge management, you can follow us at [@dendronhq](https://twitter.com/dendronhq) or join us on [discord](https://discord.gg/6j85zNX)!

+## Developer Getting Started

+If you checked out this repo and would like to get started with the code, please see the [docs README](./docs/README.md) to get started.

 ## Contributors ✨

 Dendron wouldn't be what it is today without help from these wonderful gardeners 👨‍🌾👩‍🌾